 While Delta is by many metrics considered the most premium airline in the United States, one area where the airline has historically lagged the competition is when it comes to premium lounges dedicated to international passengers.
 American has Flagship Lounges and United has Polaris Lounges, while Delta hasn’t had dedicated international lounges… until recently.

-Fortunately this is starting to change, with the introduction of Delta One Lounges.
-Delta has firm plans for at least five premium lounges, with the first two now being open.
+Fortunately this is quickly changing, with the introduction of Delta One Lounges.
+Delta has firm plans for at least five premium lounges, with the first three now being open.
 In this post I wanted to go over all the details of the lounge network, based on what we know as of now.

 Delta One Lounge locations (current & planned)